Intercellular competitive growth dynamics with microenvironmental feedback: Results and analysis

-Using the case without microenvironmental feedback as a benchmark, the lifespan decreases with the parameter $\theta$ with a threshold phenomenon[Fig. \ref{fig5}(a)].
-Lifespan decreases monotonically with larger parameter $\theta$ due to the enhanced feedback of cancer cells' fitness to the microenvironment (faster reach to the TME).
-The microenvironmental feedback can extend lifespan when the parameter $\theta<3.8$, and its mechanism of effect is shown in Fig. \ref{fig5}(a).
-Faster appearance of the tumor microenvironment can accelerate the reduction of functional cells when the parameter $\theta>3.8$.
-Microenvironmental feedback mechanisms have very little effect on lifespan at $\theta<1$, as cancer is less influential than aging.
-When $\theta$ is between $1$ and $3.8$, we show that microenvironmental feedback can extend the lifespan (compared to the lifespan without microenvironmental feedback).
-However, the increased feedback rate of fraction of cancer cells($\theta>3.8$) lead to rapid spread of the TME triggering malignant or acute tumors, which can cause the shortened lifespan.
+We then study the influence of the feedback rate $\theta$ and the competitive ability of cancer cells $K$ on the lifespan $L$ of the multicellular organisms.
+The results summarized in Fig.~\ref{fig4}(a) show that the lifespan $L$ decreases monotonically with the parameter $\theta$ due to the enhanced feedback of cancer cells' fraction to the microenvironment (faster speed to reach to the state of TME for larger $\theta$).
+Using the case without microenvironmental feedback as a baseline, we observe a threshold phenomenon that the microenvironmental feedback can effectively extend the lifespan for $\theta<3.77$.
+We notice that the microenvironmental feedback mechanism has little effect on the lifespan for $\theta<1$, as cancer is less influential than aging in such situation.
+When $\theta$ is between $1$ and $3.77$, we see that the microenvironmental feedback can extend properly the lifespan as compared to the case of without microenvironmental feedback.
+However, too strong feedback rate of the fraction of cancer cells relative to the fraction of senescent cells to the microenvironment ($\theta>3.77$) leads to the rapid development of the TME triggering malignant or acute tumors, which causes shortened lifespan instead.

-In the intercellular competition model, the frustration bteween cancer and senescence as a ``double bind'' making the aging of the organism inevitable\cite{Nelson2017}.
-We assume that no TME($\theta=0$) is being created for the expected lifespan of the organism($L_{\theta=0}=3260$) in intercellular competition model with environmental feedback.
-The shortened lifespan $\kappa$ can be quantitatively described as: